Course ObjectiveStudents learn about neurobiological mechanisms that underlie normal and

 disease.
 Notably, each module contains a keynote lecture related to the

 topic of the module.
-Keynote lectures are given by renowned experts in
+Keynote lectures are given by invited guest

 Method of AssessmentExam (E; multiple choice questions and open questions): 80%

 Academic skills assignment (A): 20%